 The State of Connecticut, Office of the State Comptroller, is soliciting proposals to enter into an agreement with a contractor qualified to administer the State of Connecticut Unemployment Compensation Program.
 The contractor will be thoroughly knowledgeable in Connecticut Unemployment Compensation laws and in responding to the RFP must fulfill the defined expectations in this RFP.
-The contract will be effective for a three-year period beginning April 1, 2010, and ending March 31, 2013.
+The contract will be effective for a three-year period beginning July 1, 2013 and June 30, 2016; at the Comptroller's option the contract may be extended for up to two additional one-year periods.